huggingface/blog/train-sentence-transformers.md

 ## Evaluator

-Sentence Transformers provides several evaluators to assess the model's performance before, during, or after training:
+You can provide the [`SentenceTransformerTrainer`](https://sbert.net/docs/package_reference/sentence_transformer/SentenceTransformer.html#sentence_transformers.SentenceTransformer) with an `eval_dataset` to get the evaluation loss during training, but it may be useful to get more concrete metrics during training, too.
+For this, you can use evaluators to assess the model's performance with useful metrics before, during, or after training.
+You can both an `eval_dataset` and an evaluator, one or the other, or neither.
+They evaluate based on the `eval_strategy` and `eval_steps` [Training Arguments](#training-arguments).

+Here are the implemented Evaluators that come with Sentence Tranformers:

 | Evaluator | Required Data |
 | --- | --- |